piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 A: We want it to pop-up on their phone, web browser, email and SMS.

 Q: How does the system know the user's email and SMS?\
-A: When they sign-up for the discussion board we prompt for their information
+A: When they sign-up for the discussion board we prompt for their information.

 Q: Do you have a mobile or desktop app?\
 A: We have a mobile app but no desktop one.